 #2.
 What is the real interest rate on the loan?

-Ask for the annual percentage rate (APR), which includes the interest rate and other fees, such as closing costs, points, and the margin.
-Home loans for people with bad credit will have higher interest rates so make sure you are being given accurate quotes based on your credit score.
-If you are being offered an adjustable-rate mortgage (ARM), find out what the rate cap is, which index is used to figure out the interest rate, and how often rates can be adjusted.
+Request the annual percentage rate (APR), which comprises the margin, closing expenses, points, and interest rate along with additional fees.
+Home loans for those with poor credit will have higher interest rates; hence, be sure you are getting correct quotations depending on your credit score.
+Find out the rate limit, which index is used to determine the interest rate, and how frequently rates may be changed if you are being presented with an adjustable-rate mortgage ( ARM).

 #3.
 What are the costs of getting a loan?